jeanc18rlos/dental-vip-cms/src/pages/en/specialties/zygomatic-implants.md

         with 4 implants in total, 2 on each side of the upper jaw.
-However, at present, modifications of the original technique are applied that allow the zygomatic or pterygoid implant to be placed in a suitable position and compatible with a rehabilitation based on fixed partial prosthodontics (crowns and ceramic bridges).
+However, at present, modifications of the original technique are applied that allow the zygomatic or pterygoid implant to be placed in a suitable position and compatible with a rehabilitation based on fixed partial prosthodontics <em>(crowns and ceramic bridges)</em>.
 In fact, nowadays are multiple possibilities offered by these implants, from the placement of a single asymmetric device, to countless combinations with conventional implants, logically to solve the vast majority of cases, and in some of them, even to reduce costs.</p>\n"
     - question: Is it possible to place a fixed prosthesis the same day of the intervention,